 Summer Activities in Châtel

-There are lots of fun things to do during the summer months, a season that easily stretches from June into September.
-This region of the French alps is well known for hosting mountain bikers and alpine walkers, both of whom are well catered for with marked trails and tracks.
+There are lots of fun activities to do during the summer months in the French Alps, a season that easily stretches from June into September.
+It is a perfect region for summer family holidays.
+This region of the French Alps is well known for hosting mountain bikers and alpine walkers, both of whom are well catered for with marked trails and tracks.
 There are however many more attractions for individuals and families that provide a huge variety of summer activities for the duration of the season.
-Virtually every village over Haute Savoie seems to host a summer festival which together create a wonderful collection of fun events to at which to enjoy local produce, crafts and unique entertainment.
-At Lac Vonnes there are more peaceful aquatic pursuits with stand-up paddle boarding, canoeing and fishing.
+More information on family activities can be found on our blog.

 There are many routes over the mountains for mountain bikes, graded according to difficulty.
 Châtel has been investing heavily over the last twelve months adding many new routes for this summer.

 The lifts are converted for the summer months to carry bikes as well as passengers up to the mountain peaks.
 So whether you are on foot or on wheels, and wishing to conserve a little energy, the high pastures are easily accessible to you.